santapong/santapong/README.md

 ### About

-I work on the **Digital Platforms & Automation** team at Ennovie, a jewelry manufacturer in Thailand, where I design AI agents for operational workflows, production scheduling systems, and end-to-end data pipelines.
-Outside of work I operate a small Kubernetes home lab (3× Beelink EQ13) and study quantum computing toward an **MSc by 2027**.
+I build AI agents, distributed systems, and quantum prototypes.
+Currently pursuing an **MSc in Quantum Computing** (target 2027), with active work across multi-agent platforms, agentic commerce, quantum circuit translation, and applied robotics.

 My focus is shipping pragmatic systems: ones that hold up in production, integrate cleanly with existing infrastructure, and earn their complexity.